MSeidelFed/KineticMSI/USAGE.md

 ```

-After sorting, a plot reflecting the ratio of means from subset and entire sets is produced in order to evaluate whether the subsetting procedure is skewing the data or whether the change trends will be fully preserved (Panel B of Data Assesment Figure).
+After sorting, a plot reflecting the ratio of means from sampled and entire sets is produced in order to evaluate whether the sampling procedure is skewing the data or whether the change trends are fully preserved (Panel B of Data Assesment Figure).
 Furthermore, the function returns distribution plots in a PDF file across treatments that allow interpreting shifts in data distributions that would otherwise remain unnoticed (Panel A of Data Assesment Figure).
 Finally, the function also averages all pixels into a single mean per treatment and evaluates the resulting numeric vector distribution to suggest a link function for the glm regression according to the procedure detailed in the [RandoDiStats](https://github.com/MSeidelFed/RandodiStats_package) R package (Panel C of Data Assesment Figure).

 ![DatAssessment](images/DatAssesment.png)